Responses to Trump Announcement to Move Embassy to Jerusalem

 PRESS RELEASE

-Responses to Trump Announcement to Move Embassy to Jerusalem
+Responses to Trump Announcement To Move Embassy to Jerusalem

 Dec.
 6, 2017 (EIRNS)—President Donald Trump announced today that the United States recognizes Jerusalem as the capital of Israel, but he plans to delay actually moving the embassy from Tel Aviv due to logistical constraints.